lazy-sundays/Lazy-Sundays-Blog-Backend/README.md

 ### `Setting Up Postgres`

-Follow this [link](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) to install a local mysql instance.
+Follow this [link](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) to install a local postgres instance.

 During installtion, ensure to create a local user with full permissions.